-Trump dials back rhetoric on Iran, says he wants to make a deal
+Trump says new sanctions on Iran to start on Monday, dials back rhetoric

 The Trump administration has sought to use promises of economic revival to solve other thorny foreign policy challenges, including the Israel-Palestinian peace process, with the White House outlining on Saturday a plan to create a global investment fund to lift the Palestinian and neighboring Arab state economies.

-But worries about a confrontation between Iran and the United States have mounted despite Trump saying he has no appetite for war.
-Tehran has also said it is not seeking a war but has warned of a “crushing” response if attacked.
+Both Trump and Tehran have said they are not seeking a war, but Iran has warned of a “crushing” response if attacked.

 “Regardless of any decision they (U.S. officials) make... we will not allow any of Iran’s borders to be violated.
 Iran will firmly confront any aggression or threat by America,” Foreign Ministry spokesman Abbas Mousavi told the semi-official Tasnim news agency on Saturday.